eformat/vault-quickstart/docs/2-vault-configuration.md

 EOF
 ```

-We need to give the application that our team will deploy a k8s service account that has permissions to authenticate to vault using the k8s authentication mechanism.
-This is a privileged action otherwise we could have let the user do it.
+We need to create a k8s service account for the application that our team will deploy.
+This service account will be used to authenticate to vault using the k8s authentication mechanism.
+By defult, this is a cluster admin privileged action - otherwise we could have let the user do it.

 ```bash
 export APP_NAME=vault-quickstart